CyCraft/blitzar/packages/docs/docs/blitz-form/index.md

 Besides writing your field IDs with dot notation, nothing further needs to be done.

-The only thing you need to be careful with is the `@field-input` event:
+The only thing you need to be careful with is the `@update-field` event:

-- Listening to the `@input` event will always return the full data nested
+- Listening to the `@update:modelValue` event will always return the full data nested
-- Listening to the `@field-input` event will always have the field ID with dot-notation in its payload
+- Listening to the `@update-field` event will always have the field ID with dot-notation in its payload

 Try typing something in the example below: